Choskins11/Getting-and-Cleaning-Data/README.md

  - Bind subject, activity and data into one data frames
  - Add column names and replace activtiy code with character values

+ For second tidy dataset:
- - Use reshape2 to melt and dcase the data and write out to a file named secondtidy.txt
+  - Use reshape2 to melt and dcast to reshape the finaldata object from the first part of the project.
+Then write out to a file named secondtidy.txt

  See codebook.md for variable names and definitions.